-Consumers around the world have made it clear they expect companies to embrace sustainability and environmental protection as the world transitions to a carbon-free future.
+Consumers around the world have made it clear they expect companies to embrace sustainability and environmental protection as the global economy transitions to a carbon-free future

 In a post-pandemic world, companies of all sizes will need to satisfy consumer and regulatory demand for sustainability while expanding their own market share.
 Here are five ways your business can start making a change.

 Brainstorm with your staff, particularly those on the front lines of product development, sales and manufacturing.
 They may have data, information and ideas on how to develop green products or how to make supply chains more environmentally friendly.